Professional practice

 Civil fraud & asset recovery

 James is highly sought-after for civil fraud and asset tracing disputes.
-Prior to taking silk, he was recommended as a leading junior by each of Legal 500 (Tier 1), Chambers & Partners (Band 2), and Who’s Who Legal, which described him in 2017 as “One of the most rapidly rising stars in this field” and a “future leader at the Bar.”
-Who’s Who Legal regularly ranked James as one of two or three most highly regarded juniors at the Bar in this field, describing him as an “absolute megastar”, and listed him among a small pool of “rising stars” at the junior bar under 15 years’ call.
+He is recommended as a silk in both Legal 500 and Chambers & Partners, where he is most recently described as “An impressive advocate.
+He is totally unflappable, even under the most extreme pressure.
+A strong tactical thinker” and also as “very user-friendly, very commercial and has a lovely light touch in his advocacy”.
+He was previously recommended as a leading junior, with Who’s Who Legal regularly ranking James as one of two or three most highly regarded juniors at the Bar in this field and describing him as an “absolute megastar”.
 Before his appointment as King’s Counsel he was described as a “go-to junior who has participated in a number of landmark fraud cases and is particularly knowledgeable about freezing orders” (Chambers UK 2024).

 James is a contributing author to Civil Fraud: Law, Practice & Procedure, Sweet & Maxwell (2018, first supplement 2022).